Monthly Archives: January 2023

 7. For many reasons McLuhan thought that “new science” could emerge ‘now’ — 70 years ago and counting! — from its previous invisibility.
 One was that we already apply much of this “new science” in cybernetics, advertising, entertainment, politics, in fact everywhere.
 These are all much more than chemical constructions!
 They all implicate a practical knowledge of the workings of human being (understood verbally).
 What was and is needed: to become conscious of what we already live!
 Nietzsche’s motto for Ecce Homo “How one becomes what one is” (Wie man wird, was man ist).

 8. Without such “perception of essentials”, how could infants learn language in the first place?
-Decades later, in 1970, McLuhan termed this “perpetually operative” faculty “pre-tribal awareness” (since being a member of a tribe entails that its language — including its languages of gesture, story-telling, taste, etc, be understood): “Havelock’s Preface to Plato shows how the phonetic alphabet scrapped tribal man but retrieved the primordial role of individual and pre-tribal awareness.”
+Language is just (just!) a filter of essential noise from inconsequential noise and without intuitive perception of this difference, it could not exist!
+Decades after his 1943 Nashe thesis, in 1970, McLuhan termed this “perpetually operative” faculty “pre-tribal awareness” (since becoming a member of a tribe entails that its language — including its languages of gesture, story-telling, taste, etc — be subject to intuitive assimilation): “Havelock’s Preface to Plato shows how the phonetic alphabet scrapped tribal man but retrieved the primordial role of individual and pre-tribal awareness.”
 (McLuhan to Joe Keogh, July 6,1970, Letters 413) Again: “The liquidating of the tribal encyclopaedia of the bards (…) was done by phonetic literacy, but there was retrieved something of great antiquity, namely pre-tribal metaphysical man.”
-(McLuhan to Lynn White, August 17, 1970)
+(McLuhan to Lynn White, August 17, 1970).
+Literacy retrieves this perpetually operative faculty in that it requires the same pre-tribal awareness or intuitive perception of essentials as does language.
+For it, too, is a filter — in this case of essential marks from inconsequential ones.
+The implication is that humans cannot be at all absent a “faculty which (…) is perpetually operative — an intuitive perception of essentials”.
+This explains (a) how it is that humans are an ontological animal who cannot perceive or feel or do anything that is not preformed by some intuitive understanding of the essentials of being itself; and (b) how it is that humans invent technologies through the apprehension of the essentials at work in different areas.
+The life or death question posed to contemporary humans is whether an understanding of essentials (aka, media) can be achieved before the unconscious application of essential intuition kills us.

 9. By ‘Being’ here McLuhan does not mean some kind of cloud of unknowing.
 He means that humans ‘incessantly’ interrogate their surroundings for the being of things.
-This has eventuated in our understanding of the being of the physical universe.
-Nothing occurs in it aside form its being in (or being from) the chemical and physical laws we have learned to identity and further investigate.
+This has eventuated in our understanding of the being of the physical universe: nothing occurs in it aside from its situation in the chemical and physical laws we have learned to identity and further investigate.
 This same power can also come to an understanding of ourselves in all our various ‘extensions’.
 In turn, the possibility of these understandings tells us about the central characteristic of Being itself.
 As Aristotle has it: ἀλλ᾽ οὔτε τὸ θεῖον φθονερὸν ἐνδέχεται εἶναι

 “it is impossible for the Deity to be jealous”.
 (Met.
 1.983a).

-Being extends itself in multiple ways and one of these is the possibility of knowing it.
+Being openly extends itself in multiple ways and one of these is the possibility of knowing it.

 10. From Cliché to Archetype, 1970, p200.
 In ‘Towards an Inclusive Consciousness’ from 1967 McLuhan speaks of “an inclusive consciousness that is at the same time private and tribal”.
 The “liaison between private and corporate awareness” consists in the fact that “an intuitive perception of essentials”, aka “pre-tribal awareness”, is required in order to learn language and so to become a member of a tribe.
 Every human is exposed to an enormous variety of sounds and gestures.
 A tribe is structured by which of these it considers meaningful or “essential” — just as a word is a meaningful sound, not a meaningless one.
 A tribe can therefore be described as “the formative process of consciousness” in action, whose basis lies in the “incessant” “repetition” of this “creative process” of identifying what is “essential” and what is not.
 Finally, that this process not only has happened, but is happening even now in “repetition”, implies, since we are not aware of what we are doing at this moment, that it remains in our “unconscious” (somewhat like our absence of awareness of the hormonal interactions in our bodies).
 McLuhan’s whole point is that this “incessant” action need not remain unconscious (just as the specification and study of hormones has not).
 All of my recommendations, therefore, can be reduced to this one: study the modes of the media, in order to hoick all assumptions out of the subliminal, non-verbal realm for scrutiny and for prediction and control of human purposes.” (‘Recommendations’, Project in Understanding New Media, 1960) (“Non-verbal” = ‘essentially pre-verbal’, in one sense, and ‘accidentally not-yet-verbal’, in another sense.)